 My friend pointed out that this was all very good, but wouldn’t it impact on more traditional work?
-Well…he was quickly silenced with comments that he was a Luddite, a reactionary and clearly didn’t understand how the office of the future would work!
-The 21st century workplace would embrace social media so that in fact rather than being an alternative to traditional working it would form the nucleus of the new working.
+Well, he was quickly silenced with comments that he was a Luddite, a reactionary, and clearly didn’t understand how the office of the future would work!
+The 21st century workplace would embrace social media.
+So that in fact rather than being an alternative to traditional working it would form the nucleus of the new way of working.

-Moving forward to 2016 and it seems there is now some concern for the lack of productivity in the workplace, particularly in the UK.
-Productivity is apparently below the levels that it was pre-recession.
+Moving forward to today and it seems there is now some concern for the lack of productivity in the workplace, particularly in the UK.
+Productivity is apparently below the levels that it was 10 years ago.
 So just why is that?

 Nowadays of course someone intently looking at their computer screen in the office could be: